- information Richness

 - investment Certainty

 - Low to medium.
-The business has global scale and multiple protein platforms, but investment certainty is lower than data confidence because cyclicality, leverage, concentrated voting control, and non-financial stakeholder risks can change the outcome.
+The business has global scale and multiple protein platforms, but investment certainty is lower than data confidence because cyclicality, leverage, concentrated voting control, dividend coverage, and non-financial stakeholder risks can change the outcome.